-Rabi al-Awwal began on 7th October 2021!
-12th Rabi al-Awwal, the date of the Prophet Muhammad’s (saw) birth, will thus fall on Monday 18th October 2021.
+Rabi al-Awwal begins at Maghrib on 26th September 2022!
+12th Rabi al-Awwal, the date of the Prophet Muhammad’s (saw) birth, will thus fall on Saturday 8th October 2022.
 (Though there are differing opinions on the date of the Prophet Muhammad (saw) birth, Ibn Ishaq and Ibn Katheer both agree that it is 12th Rabi al-Awwal).

 Historically, the following events have taken place in this month:

 - The birth of the Prophet Muhammad (saw), the final Messenger to whom the Qur’an was revealed.

 - The Hijrah of the Prophet (saw) when he emigrated from Makkah to Madinah.
 The Islamic calendar is dated from this event.

 - The death of the Prophet (saw), on 12th Rabi al-Awwal in the eleventh year of Islam.